-6.8 The POP and SA (EQIA and Rural Proofing) consultation with statutory bodies and the public has demonstrated that there is a wide range of different views being expressed regarding the Council's Preferred Options.
-Overall, while there was much support for Council's Preferred Options for the proposed LDP, certain topic areas attracted significant comment and raised issues that will require further consideration, additional studies or analysis of supplied supporting baseline data.
-Any actions / agreement arising out of these issues raised will need to be factored against the various Soundness tests, against which the LDP will be scrutinised at the Independent Examination (IE).
-In particular, any LDP actions emanating out of the issues consideration that could be perceived to be contrary to current regional planning policy must be underpinned by a sound and robust evidence base to justify their inclusion in the Plan Strategy.
+7.8 The POP and SA (EQIA and RNIA) consultation with statutory bodies and the public has demonstrated that there was a wide range of different views expressed regarding the Council's Preferred Options.
+Overall, while there was much support for Council's Preferred Options for the proposed LDP, certain topic areas attracted significant comment and raised issues that required further consideration, additional studies or analysis of supplied supporting baseline data.
+Any actions / agreement arising out of these issues raised needed to be factored against the various Soundness tests, against which the LDP will be scrutinised at the Independent Examination (IE).
+In particular, any LDP actions emanating out of the issues consideration that could be perceived to be contrary to current regional planning policy needed to be underpinned by a sound and robust evidence base to justify their inclusion in the Plan Strategy.

-Appendix - Information about POP Launch & Consultation

-Consultation Launch Event on 30th May 2017.
+APPENDIX - Information about the POP Launch and Consultation Consultation Launch Event held 30th May 2017.

-From back left to right: Cllr Kieran Maguire, Cllr Thomas Kerrigan, John Kelpie (Chief Executive, Derry City and Strabane District Council), Cllr Gus Hastings, Maura Fox (Head of Planning).
-From front left to right: Karen Philips (Director of Environment and Regeneration, Mayor Hilary McClintock, Cllr John Boyle (Chair of Planning Committee).
+From back left to right: Cllr Kieran Maguire, Cllr Thomas Kerrigan, John Kelpie (Chief Executive, Derry City and Strabane District Council), Cllr Gus Hastings, Maura Fox (Head of Planning).From front left to right: Karen Philips (Director of Environment and Regeneration, Mayor Hilary McClintock, Cllr John Boyle (Chair of Planning Committee).

 Launch of LDP Preferred Options Paper 2017, 30 May 2017.
-From Left to right - Maura Fox (Head of Planning), John Kelpie (Chief Executive, Derry City and Strabane District Council),
+From Left to right - Maura Fox (Head of Planning), John Kelpie (Chief Executive, Derry City and Strabane

-Mayor Hillary McClintock, Cllr John Boyle (Chair of Planning Committee), Karen Philips (Director of Environment and Regeneration).
+District Council), Mayor Hillary McClintock, Cllr John Boyle (Chair of Planning Committee), Karen Philips (Director of Environment and Regeneration).